CynthiaNapoleon/FlightOperation_Analytics/README.md

 represent the largest single "tile" in our mosaic, contributing 8.74% (3,558 minutes) to the total tax.
-When combined with other "Human Capital" factors like Late Sign-ins (7.69%) and Late Boarding (7.68%), we find that nearly 25% of our total network friction is driven by workforce-related logistics rather than mechanical or environmental issues.
-This identifies a clear opportunity: we can recover over 10,000 minutes of network time by optimizing crew standby logistics and boarding procedures, without needing a single aircraft upgrade.
+When combined with other "Human Capital" factors like Late Sign-ins (7.69%) and Late Boarding (7.68%), we find that nearly 25% of our total network friction is driven by workforce-related logistics rather than mechanical or environmental issues.\
+**Recommendation**: we can recover over 10,000 minutes of network time by optimizing crew standby logistics and boarding procedures, without needing a single aircraft upgrade.
 ![Alt Text for Image](images/A4-D.png)
 <br/>